bcgov/EPIC.search/tools/embedder/DOCUMENTATION.md

 1. Document IDs are fetched from the API for a specific project.
 2. Document processing status is checked to avoid re-processing.
-3. Documents are processed in batches using parallel execution.
+3. Documents are processed using continuous queue with parallel execution.
 4. Each document is:
    - Downloaded from S3
    - **Validated for format and content** (routes files to appropriate processing pipeline)